cloudiator/colosseum/documentation/api/entities/CloudApi.md

 ##Description

-The CloudAPI entity represents a specific endpoint which is associated with a cloud and an API.
+The CloudAPI entity represents a specific api endpoint which is associated with a cloud and an API.

 ## GET /api/cloudApi